InderleRinderle/Responsible-AI/README.md

 *Sadness, Exhaustness, Euphoric, Sleep disorder, Mood swings, Suicidal thoughts, Anorexia, Anxiety, Try-explaining, Nervous breakdown, Ignore & Move-on, Admitting mistakes, Overthinking, Aggressive response,    Optimism, Sexual activity, and Concentration*

 The Normal category refers to the individuals using therapy time for specialized counseling, personal development, and life skill enrichments.
-While such individuals may also have minor mental problems, they differ from those suffering from Major Depressive Disorder and Bipolar Disorder.
+While such individuals may also have minor mental problems, they differ from those suffering from major depressive disorder or bipolar disorder.
 All data is organized in a Comma Separated Value (CSV) format.
 (2023-10-02)

 - **Curated by:**